 The same logic applies to allergies.
 Mauss argues that the response people have to dealing with them is often counter-intuitive:

 “What people normally do as a response to things that make them feel sick is to avoid making any contact with the potential source of the disease-causing the sickness.
-By putting yourself more and more into a bubble, you get more sensitive and develop more and more allergies whereas you should actually be exposing yourself to benign threats that gives the immune system something to do.”
+By putting yourself more and more into a bubble, you get more sensitive and develop more and more allergies whereas you should actually be exposing yourself to benign threats that give the immune system something to do.”

 Mauss highlights the example of a roller coaster as a safe and valuable way of triggering stress responses to the kinds of scary situations faced by our ancestors: